Scalextric: Sets

-Track

 Standard track consists of straights of various lengths and corners of different radii and degree of turn.
 Special track includes several different styles of chicane, cross-over tracks, crossroad track and humpback bridge.
 Novelty pieces of track have included pit lane tracks, Le Mans start, blow-out track and loop-the-loop tracks.

 There are five generations of 1:32 scale Scalextric track: